airnativeextensions/nativeextensions-documentation/docs/contacts/_includes/add-manual.md

 ### Manifest Additions

-The Contacts ANE requires a few additions to the manifest to request permissions to access the user's contacts.
+The Contacts extension requires a few additions to the manifest to request permissions to access the user's contacts.
 You should add the listing below to your application descriptor.